termux/termux-gui/Protocol.md

   - Parameters:
     - tid: the task in which the Activity should be started.
 If not specified, a new Task is created and the id is returned after the Activity id.
     - flags: Flags to set when launching the Activity via the Intent.
+    - One of:
       - dialog: boolean value.
 If true, the Activity will be launched as a dialog.
       - pip: boolean.
 Whether or not to start the Activity in [Picture-in-Picture mode](https://developer.android.com/guide/topics/ui/picture-in-picture).
 Default is false.
 This should only be used to create Activities in a new Task.
+      - lockscreen: displays this Activity on the lockscreen.
+      - overlay: uses a system overlay window to display above everything else.
 - finishActivity: Closes an Activity.
   - Parameters:
      - aid: The id of the Activity to close.